Josem1801/Josem1801/README.md

 # Hello, Welcome to my repository on github 👋🙇

-My name is Jose and at the moment I am a apasionate of Front-End Tecnologies, actually my goal is learn most of tecnologies posible to develoment web applications that will are useful to people.
+Hey!
+I'm Jose and I'm a fronted development passionate.
+My goal is to be able to develop useful applications that make a positive impact in people's life

 -  🌠 I’m currently learning Solidity